 5.1 COMPONENTS OF REMUNERATION AND SHAREHOLDING PROGRAMMES AND THEIR DETERMINATION.

-The Board of Directors of Valora Holding AG has laid down internal guidelines for determining the remuneration paid to the Board and to Group Executive Management which define where decision-making authority rests and how remuneration is determined.
-The appropriateness of these guidelines is reviewed annually, with modifications being made where necessary.
+The Board of Directors has determined a set of rules governing decision-making authority with regard to the remuneration of Board members and members of Group Executive Management.
+These are set out in section 3.4.2, Nomination and Compensation Committee Duties.
+The appropriateness of these duties is reviewed on an annual basis, with modifications being made as required.

 The overall remuneration paid to each individual member of the Board of Directors and of Group Executive Management is authorised by the entire Board.
 Each Board member abstains from voting on his own remuneration.
 The Nomination and Compensation Committee exercises a preparatory function with regard to the remuneration guidelines for the Board and the remuneration paid to its members.
-With regard to Group Executive Management remuneration this Board Committee exercises a decision-making function (see description of the duties of the Nomination and Compensation Committee in section 3.4).
+With regard to Group Executive Management remuneration this Board Committee exercises a decision-making function.